Some Remarks on Kim-dividing in NATP Theories: Introduction

-To find $Z$ in (*) under the assumption that $X$ is NATP, one of the ways we can try is constructing an antichain tree using two global types $p$ and $q$ corresponding to the properties indicated by $Y$=coheir and $Z$, respectively.
+To find $Z$ in [$\ast$] under the assumption that $X$ is NATP, one of the ways we can try is constructing an antichain tree using two global types $p$ and $q$ corresponding to the properties indicated by $Y$=coheir and $Z$, respectively.
 The sequences generated by $p$ should be `path' parts of the antichain tree, and the sequences generated by $q$ should be `antichain' parts of the tree.
-We should make every antichain in the tree to be indices of a sequence generated by $q$, but there are numerously many different types of antichains in tree structures.
-Thus we need a strong enough pre-independence relation to generates global types with `good' properties.
-For more details on the roll of the pre-independence relations on the construction of antichain trees, see the proof of Theorem \ref{thm:Kim-dividing->coheir-dividing} and Proposition \ref{prop:sufficient cond}.
+We should make every antichain in the tree to be indices of a sequence generated by $q$, but there are infinitely many different types of antichains in tree structures with respect to $\L_0$.
+Thus we need a pre-independence relation strong enough to generate a global type with `good' properties that make its Morley sequences cover all antichain parts in a tree structure.
+For more detail on the role of the pre-independence relations on the construction of antichain trees, see the proofs of Theorem \ref{thm:Kim-dividing->coheir-dividing} and Proposition \ref{prop:sufficient cond}.

-In his work \cite{Mut22}, Mutchnik introduces a new pre-independence relation $\ind^{\rm CK}$ and a tree property which is called $k$-DCTP$_2$ defined by using $2^{<\omega}$, whose consistent parts are descending combs, inconsistent parts are paths.
-He proves that we can constructs $k$-DCTP$_2$ by using a coheir $p$, and a canonical coheir $q$ whose existence is given by $\ind^{\rm CK}$.
+In his work \cite{Mut22}, Mutchnik introduces a new pre-independence relation $\ind^{\rm CK}$ and a tree property which is called $k$-DCTP$_2$ defined by using $2^{<\omega}$, whose consistent parts are descending combs, and inconsistent parts are paths.
+He proves that we can construct $k$-DCTP$_2$ by using a coheir $p$, and a canonical coheir $q$ whose existence is given by $\ind^{\rm CK}$.
 As a consequence, he shows that:

 \begin{fact}\cite[Theorem 4.9]{Mut22} If a theory does not have $k$-DCTP$_2$ for all $k<\omega$, and if a formula $\varphi(x,a)$ coheir-divides over a model $M$, then $\{\varphi(x,a_i)\}_{i<\omega}$ is inconsistent for any canonical coheir Morley sequence $(a_i)_{i<\omega}$ over $M$ with $a_0=a$. \end{fact}